We all know why developers are important. They write the software that makes the world run.

 Application Name and Version are required, but these fields are for you to add information about your application.
 The remaining values require you to sign up for a Worldpay test account.
-You can sign up for a test account here.

 Validating Your Configuration

 When you create your test account, you’ll receive an email similar to the one below that has all the required values for your new account.
-The email also contains test URLs for your test hosted payments and links to documentation for hosted payments and other services which you’ll use with your test account.
+The email also contains test URLs for your test hosted payments and links to documentation for hosted payments and other services that you’ll use with your test account.

 If you’re using the C# example, the Web.config file in the root folder of the project contains the Account Configuration.
 Validate that you have configured all six elements in your project and that values match those for your test account.
 If Worldpay can’t verify your account, then the iframe cannot be displayed.

 The Anatomy of a Transaction